CodeNextAdmin/Flask-coral/README.md

  ### Extensions

- - Add more Coral models and functions to the `raspi-video.py`
+ - Add more Coral models and functions to the `raspi-camera.py` following the pattern.
+You will have to update the `app.py` file as well to handle the change.
+ - Build another Flask route to display saved images.
+ - Follow the `aiy-maker-kit` examples to add more functionality to the Flask app, like pose detection, training models.

+***credit to Miguel Grinberg for the initial [Flask livestream](https://blog.miguelgrinberg.com/post/video-streaming-with-flask) tutorial***